hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Submitting jobs
 +++++++++++++++

+Submitting jobs will happen from within Matlab.
+The general approach to launch any job in such a way, would be to start an interactive job, load your preferred
+Matlab module and start Matlab.
+You can do this immediately in the terminal by using the ``-nodisplay´´ flag, but you can also launch a GUI by starting Matlab on
+NX or a compute node with a GPU (it is also possible to start the GUI on nodes without a GPU, but be aware that this might hurt performance significantly).

-You can start both interactive and independent batch jobs with this profile.
-Here, we will show how to start these jobs from an opened Matlab session.
+Once Matlab is opened, you can start both interactive and independent batch jobs with the previously configured cluster profile.
+Follow the steps below to submit a job.

 Interactive job
 ***************